aospapp/aosp/bionic/libc/malloc_debug/README.md

 capture in a backtrace.
 The default is 16 frames, the maximumum value this can be set to is 256.

-This option adds a special header to all allocations that contains the backtrace and information about the original allocation.
+Before P, this option adds a special header to all allocations that contains the backtrace and information about the original allocation.
+After that, this option will not add a special header.

+As of P, this option will also enable dumping backtrace heap data to a file when the process receives the signal SIGRTMAX - 17 ( which is 47 on most Android devices).
+The format of this dumped data is the same format as that dumped when running am dumpheap -n.
+The default is to dump this data to the file /data/local/tmp/backtrace\_heap.**PID**.txt.
+This is useful when used with native only executables that run for a while since these processes are not spawned from a zygote process.

+Note that when the signal is received, the heap is not dumped until the next malloc/free occurs.

 ### backtrace\_enable\_on\_signal[=MAX\_FRAMES]
 Enable capturing the backtrace of each allocation site.
 If the